 The Office Team

 Sue was born in a little village in the UK called Cliffe, in Kent.
 She immigrated to South Africa in May 1982 with her husband, Graham, and three year old daughter.
 She now has three daughters and seven grandchildren.
 She enjoys mountain biking with my husband, daughters and grandchildren.
 Both Graham and Sue are great animal lovers and have two Great Danes a German Sheppard, and two cats.
 Sue joined Lawson’s in 2007 and has become a very important part of the organising team.

-Nadine originates in Johannesburg, where she grew up, before moving to Durban during her senior school years.
+Nadine grew up in Johannesburg and then moved to Durban during her senior school years.
 After school she worked at Safari Center, a specialist 4 x 4 vehicle fitment center.
 From there she moved back to Johannesburg, working for various outdoor retailers and 4 x 4 vehicle specialists.
-Her journey then brought her to Nelspruit, where she met her husband and started a family.
-She joined Lawson's at the beginning of 2016, quickly fitting in and taking on more than her fair share of the workload!
+Her journey then brought her to Nelspruit and she joined Lawson's at the beginning of 2016, quickly fitting in and taking on more than her fair share of the workload!
 Her interests include reading and travel (well, when you have three daughters all you can really do is read about travel...).